Nelson DeMille: Characters

 NYPD Sergeant Joe Ryker, a tired, no-nonsense detective assigned to the NYPD Detective Bureau, whose natural understanding of his environment gives him an enhanced instinct for tracking down criminals.
 A loner, he carries two weapons: a standard police snub-nosed .38 Special revolver in an ankle holster, and a .357 Magnum revolver carried in a shoulder-holster.
 He appeared in the first six novels by DeMille.
 All were republished in 1989 bearing DeMille's nom-de-plume "Jack Cannon".

 Scott Brodie and Maggie Taylor series

-Both co-authored with DeMille's son, Alex DeMille.
+All three co-authored with DeMille's son, Alex DeMille.